 Alberta is subject to two carbon pricing regimes: the federally imposed fuel charge in accordance with the Greenhouse Gas Pollution Pricing Act ("GGPPA"); and the Alberta Technology Innovation and Emissions Reduction ("TIER") regulation.
 The GGPPA, which applies to smaller emitters that purchase fuels that produces GHGs, took effect in Alberta on January 1, 2020.
-The fuel charge will increase to \$50/tonne on April 1, 2022 in accordance with the GGPPA and, beginning in 2023, it will increase \$15/tonne per year until it reaches \$170/tonne in 2030.
+The fuel charge increased to \$50/tonne on April 1, 2022 in accordance with the GGPPA and, beginning in 2023, it will increase \$15/tonne per year until it reaches \$170/tonne in 2030.
 On December 4, 2019, the federal government approved Alberta's proposed TIER regulation so the regulation of emissions from heavy industry remains subject to provincial regulation.
 The TIER regulation came into effect on January 1, 2020.

-The TIER regulation applies industry-wide to emitters that emit more than 100,000 tonnes of CO2e per year in 2016 or any subsequent year.
-The 2020 target for most TIER-regulated facilities was to reduce emissions intensity by 10% as measured against that facility's individual benchmark, with a further 1% reduction for each subsequent year.
+The TIER regulation applies industry-wide to emitters that emit more than 100,000 tonnes of CO2e per year, as well as smaller facilities that voluntarily opt-in.
+The TIER regulation was last amended in December 2022, with the amended version coming into force on January 1, 2023.
+Additional amendments to the TIER regulation are expected in early 2023.
+The 2022 target for most TIER-regulated facilities was to reduce emissions intensity by 1% as measured against that facility's individual benchmark.
+Beginning in 2023, it is expected that the target for most TIER-regulated facilities will be a further 2% reduction in emissions intensity for 2023 and each subsequent year.
 The facility-specific benchmark does not apply to all facilities.
 Certain facilities, such as those in the electricity sector, are compared against the good-as-best-gas standard, which measures against the emissions produced by the cleanest natural gas-fired generation system.
 Similarly, for facilities that have already made substantial headway in reducing their emissions, a different "high-performance" benchmark is available to ensure that the cost of ongoing compliance takes this into account.
 The TIER regulation targets emissions intensity rather than total emissions.
 Under the TIER regulation, facilities in high-emitting sectors can opt-in to the program despite the fact that they do not meet the 100,000 tonne threshold.
-A facility can opt-in to TIER regulation if it competes directly against another TIER-regulated facility or if it has annual CO2e emissions that exceed 10,000 tonnes per year and belongs to an emissionsintensive or trade exposed sector with international competition.
+A facility can opt-in to TIER regulation if it competes directly against another TIER-regulated facility or if it has annual CO2e emissions that exceed 2.000 tonnes per year and belongs to an emissions-intensive or trade exposed sector with international competition.
 In addition, the owner of two or more "conventional oil and gas facilities" may apply to have those facilities regulated under the TIER regulation.
-To encourage compliance with the emissions intensity reduction targets, TIER-regulated facilities must provide annual compliance reports and facilities that are unable to achieve their targets may either purchase credits from other facilities, purchase carbon offsets, or pay a levy to the Government of Alberta.
+To encourage compliance with the emissions intensity reduction targets, TIERregulated facilities must provide annual compliance reports and facilities that are unable to achieve their targets may either purchase credits from other facilities, purchase carbon offsets, or pay a levy to the Government of Alberta.